EL-Attention: Memory Efficient Lossless Attention for Generation: Background

 \subsection{Incremental Decoding}

 For Transformer inference, prediction of the next token depends on the input sequence and previously generated sequence.
 The last token attends to its previous output and input at each step.
 States (key and value) are cached and re-used to avoid redundant calculation.
-See Figure~\ref{figure.incremental}, although decoder attends to the same encoder output, each decoder layer needs to build its own cache for storing key and value due to each layer having different weight parameters $W^K$ and $W^V$.
+See Figure~\ref{figure.incremental}, although each decoder layer attends to the same encoder output, it needs to build its own cache for storing key and value due to each layer having different weight parameters $W^K$ and $W^V$.